When Is the Best Time

 On the Brazilian side, helicopter flights are allowed but not in Argentina due to the impact on flora and fauna.

-After the arrival at the airport, you can either take a taxi, a bus or you’d arrange a pickup.
+- After the arrival at the airport, you can either take a taxi, a bus or you’d arrange a pickup.
 If you stay in the town or nearby, it’s pretty easy and cheap to get to the Iguazu Falls.
 You can either take a bus for 75 ARS p.p. roughly $ 3,70, or you share a taxi with four for the same amount.
 Don't forget to ask for the fee first.
-We once paid three times more than usual in Iguazu due to a taximeter that was running too fast.
+We once paid three times more than usual in Iguazu due to a taximeter running too fast.

 Hiking Trails (Argentinian Side)